Lisa Jardine-Wright

 Lisa Jayne Jardine-Wright (born 1976) is a physicist and educator at the University of Cambridge.
-She is Director of Isaac Physics, a Department for Education and The Ogden Trust supported Open Platform for Active Learning that supports school students learning physics.
+She is the director of Isaac Physics, a Department for Education and the Ogden Trust supported open platform for active learning, which supports school students learning physics.

 Education and early career

 Jardine-Wright attended a state-funded school in the North West of England.
 She studied physics at the University of Cambridge.
 She earned her master's degree at Trinity College, Cambridge, before studying towards a doctorate with George Efstathiou.
 Jardine-Wright worked on simulating the cosmological formation of spiral galaxies at the Institute of Astronomy, Cambridge.
 During her PhD she became interested in outreach and public engagement, and organised a series of open days and public lectures.
 She worked as a postdoctoral researcher on the formation of galaxies.
 During her postdoc, Jardine-Wright partnered with the Cambridge Astronomy Association to lead a series of stargazing evenings.